-If the ceding company information is known, the reinsurance policy parameters can be restated to a first dollar basis using the formulas described below.
-If the ceding company's policy information is incomplete, estimates can be made of the appropriate adjustments based on an analysis of a sample of policies.
-To illustrate the adjustments necessary for reinsurance policies, we examine some policies of a reinsurer, ABC Re, with ceding insurer XYZ which wrote policies for two insureds.
+We examine the restatement of the three policy parameters first when the ceding company policy information is known, and then when it is unknown.
+To illustrate the adjustments necessary for reinsurance policies, we examine some policies of a reinsurer, ABC Re, with ceding insurer XYZ which wrote policies for insureds, Company 1 and Company 2.

-Exhibit 2 shows sample adjustment calculations.
-The exhibit shows three sets of policy information: cedent XYZ's direct policy information in Columns 3 through 5, ABC Re's stated reinsurance policy information in Columns 6 through 8, and the calculated ground-up reinsurance policy information for ABC Re in Columns 9 through 11.
-Columns 3, 6, and 9 are the percentage shares.
-Columns 4, 7, and 10 are the attachment points.
-Columns 5, 8, and 11 are the policy limits.
-Expenses are ignored in Exhibit 2 for simplicity.
+If the cedent's policy information is known, then an adjustment such as the one in Exhibit 1 needs to be made.
+In Exhibit 1, there are three sets of policy information: cedent XYZ's direct policy information in columns (3) - (5), ABC Re's stated reinsurance policy information in columns (6) - (8), and the calculated ground-up reinsurance policy information for ABC Re in columns (9) - (11).
+Columns (3), (6), and (9) are the percentage shares.
+Columns (4), (7), and (10) are the attachment points.
+Columns (5), (8), and (11) are the policy limits.
+Expenses are ignored in Exhibit 1 for simplicity.

 Definitions of the three restated policy parameters in the context of this paper are in order.
 All three are adjusted reinsurance policy parameters which express the ground-up exposure to loss for the reinsurer.
-The restated reinsurance percentage share is the amount that, when multiplied by the restated reinsurance policy limit, equals the reinsurer's maximum dollar share of the groundup losses.
+The restated reinsurance percentage share is the amount that, when multiplied by the restated reinsurance policy limit, equals the reinsurer's maximum dollar share of the ground-up losses.
 The restated reinsurance attachment point equals the amount of ground-up losses which must be incurred before the reinsurance layer is penetrated.
 The restated reinsurance limit is the amount that, when added to the restated reinsurance attachment point, equals the amount of ground-up losses necessary to exhaust the reinsurance policy.

-Figures 2, 3, and 4 graphically illustrate the need to make the adjustment to ABC Re's policies shown in Exhibit 2.
+Exhibit 2 graphically illustrates the need to make the adjustment to ABC Re's policies shown in Exhibit 1.
 Note that for some policies, the reinsurer has no exposure to loss, even though the ceding company does.
 Again, expenses have been ignored in this example for simplicity.